accmltr/Legacy-GameEnjin/README.md

+# Note
+A new version of the engine is being written with many major changes to the project structure its API, along with a switch to using OpenGL for cross-platform input management, window management, audio and rendering.

 # Game Enjin

 Game Enjin is a 2D game engine made for prototyping game mechanics using the Scala programming language.